grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-laravel-9-installation.md

 # Laravel 9 installation

 <blockquote>
-<p>This is the documentation for Grocery CRUD Enterprise version 3 BETA which is not yet released.</p>
+<p>This is the documentation for Grocery CRUD Enterprise version 3 BETA.</p>
 <p>Please do not confuse it with the main documentation since this may be misleading.</p>
 </blockquote>